If you received an inheritance or are planning to leave one, you might be wondering: Is there an inheritance tax in Canada?

 Inheritance Tax Exemptions

 Income taxes may also be deferred in certain other situations.
-For instance, if the beneficiary of a registered account is a qualified survivor, the tax on the value of this asset will not be triggered now.
+For instance, if the beneficiary of a registered account is a qualified survivor, the capital gains tax on the value of this asset will not be triggered now.

 What are Probate Fees?